yaruopooner/ac-clang/readme.md

 It will change the flag of clang-server in the following way

-    (setq ac-clang-clang-translation-unit-flags FLAG-STRING)
+    (setq clang-server-translation-unit-flags FLAG-STRING)
-    (setq ac-clang-clang-complete-at-flags FLAG-STRING)
+    (setq clang-server-complete-at-flags FLAG-STRING)
     (ac-clang-initialize)

 Configuration value is necessary to be set to variable before the initialization function execution.
-Configuration value change after the clang-server launch, uses (ac-clang-update-clang-parameters).
+Configuration value change after the clang-server launch, uses (clang-server-update-clang-parameters).

 ## Configuration of CFLAGS<a id="sec-5-2" name="sec-5-2"></a>

-CFLAGS have to set to variable before ac-clang activation.
+CFLAGS must be set in the variable of the source code buffer before ac-clang activation.

-    (setq ac-clang-cflags CFLAGS)
+    (setq clang-server-cflags CFLAGS)

 It's set by this.

 ## Activation<a id="sec-5-3" name="sec-5-3"></a>

-To execute the completion you need to create the source code buffer session on clang-server.
+To execute the completion, you need to create a session associated the source code buffer in clang-server.
-CFLAGS set to ac-clang-cflags after following execution.
+CFLAGS set to clang-server-cflags after following execution.
-Run the activate function below after CFLAGS set to ac-clang-cflags.
+Run the activate function below after CFLAGS set to clang-server-cflags.

     (ac-clang-activate)